noddos/noddos/README.md

 __WhitelistedIpv4Addresses__: list of IPv4 addresses that that should not have any data uploaded to the cloud.
 This should contain the loopback address and typically the LAN IP address of the router/home-gateway.
 Default: empty list of strings

 __WhitelistedIpv6Addresses__: list of IPv6 addresses that that should not have any data uploaded to the cloud.
 This should contain the loopback address and typically the LAN IP address of the router/home-gateway.
 Default: empty list of strings

+__ReportTrafficToRfc1918__: should traffic to RFC1918 IP addresses be uploaded to the traffic stats API or not.
+There is currently no equivalent for IPv6 addresses.
+Default: false

 __ListenInterfaces__: (not currently implemented) Interfaces on which noddos should listen for SSDP traffic.
 Mutually exclusive with 'ipaddress'.
 Default: empty list, causes Noddos to listen on all interfaces and their IP addresses.